ZakaHaceCosas/FuckingNode/docs/manual/setup.md

 ---

-Okay, now we know how to quickly get our text-config files ready.
-Now, stats (can't think of a description for this one).
+You've now learnt how to quickly get your text-config files ready.

+Next: Stats (can't think of a description for this one).

 ---